 Drumeo also includes 5000+ popular songs with sheet music.
 I was particularly impressed with their coverage of advanced songs.

 They also allow you to submit your own drum videos for feedback from one of their pro drum instructors.
 This is a very useful feature of the membership, which I explain a bit later in this article.

 The Drumeo platform has progress tracking where you gain “XP” for completing lessons.
 Your Drumeo profile rank (e.g. level 1, level 2) increases as you complete more lessons.
 This “gamified” approach is executed well within the platform and I think it serves as a nice motivational tool to keep progressing through the Drumeo lessons.

 Musora Membership Update

 Drumeo is now amazing value for anyone that also wants to learn to play piano, guitar, or those that want to improve their singing (or if you have someone else in your household who plays another instrument!).
-With full access to all three Musora communities (Pianote, Guitareo, and Singeo), you can gain access to fantastic lessons from renowned instructors and a supportive community of fellow musicians.
+With full access to Musora’s other communities (Pianote, Guitareo, and Singeo), you can gain access to fantastic lessons from renowned instructors and a supportive community of fellow musicians.